Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 ### Project Summary
 In this TREC-based information retrieval project, we experimented with computer-assisted query expansion, reranking with Longformer embedding, keyword bolding, and web UI improvements.
 This project is built based on a ES system we previously developed in class, which uses BM25 and custom analyzer for document retrieval and fastText and sBERT embedding for reranking.

+### Team Member Contribution
+This amazing project cannot be put together without the contribution of each group member!
+The order below corresponds to the order in which we speak in [our final presentation](https://github.com/Xiaoyu-Lu/ElasticSearch_WAPO/blob/main/report/final-presentation.pdf).

+**Yonglin**: Longformer, query expansion, search by keyword

+**Yun-Jing**: corpus-wide and topic-level data analysis

+**Ruobin**: web UI, on call CSS styling

+**Xiaoyu**: text bolding algorithm, database

+### Documentations
-Here is a list of progress report, sorted by recency:
+Here is a list of progress reports, sorted by recency:
 1. [Final project report](https://github.com/Xiaoyu-Lu/ElasticSearch_WAPO/blob/main/report/final-presentation.pdf)
 2. [Second progress report](https://github.com/Xiaoyu-Lu/ElasticSearch_WAPO/blob/main/report/second-progress-report.pdf)
 3. [First progress report](https://github.com/Xiaoyu-Lu/ElasticSearch_WAPO/blob/main/report/first-progress-report.pdf)

-To request access to [our group project Drive folder](https://drive.google.com/drive/u/1/folders/1tzpMxcXucRHe8GyKHFNX4gqzcEOQo3vN) containing all documentations and essential datasets, you'll need to contact one of the group members.
+To request access to [our group project Drive folder](https://drive.google.com/drive/u/1/folders/1tzpMxcXucRHe8GyKHFNX4gqzcEOQo3vN) containing all the documentations and essential datasets, please contact one of the group members.

 ### TREC Topic Number
 In this project, we specifically examined the effect of our approaches on one of [TREC 2018 topics](https://trec.nist.gov/data/core/topics2018.txt), #805, which includes the following fields: